 The “Lethal Trifecta”

 This is a combination of three failures.
 A poorly designed tool, an overly permissive AI agent, and a user who approves a dangerous action without scrutiny.
-This can lead to destructive operations, like mass product deletion.
+Together, these can lead to destructive operations, like mass product deletion.

 Mitigation: Apply the principle of least privilege to the API token.
-The Design tools should be read-first and require explicit confirmation for writes.
-And you should implement user-facing confirmations for critical actions.
+Design tools should be read-first and require explicit confirmation before any write operations.
+And you should implement user-facing confirmations for all critical actions to prevent accidental or unauthorized changes.

 A breaking change in the upstream MCP specification or a core library that renders existing servers inoperable.
 That halts the development process.

-Mitigation: Pin dependency versions and maintain a robust CI/CD pipeline with tests.
-Also, closely monitor the official MCP repository for release candidates.
+Mitigation: Pin dependency versions to prevent unexpected incompatibilities and maintain a robust CI/CD pipeline with comprehensive testing.
+Also, closely monitor the official MCP repository for release candidates and updates.

 An unauthorized application or server on the same network intercepts or manipulates communication between the MCP client and server.
-That is especially over unsecured transport.
+That is especially true for unsecured transport.

 Mitigation: Enforce secure transport protocols such as HTTPS/WSS, use mutual TLS (mTLS) where possible, and avoid untrusted networks for development.